osmlab/maproulette/README.md

 That said, read on if you want to contribute to MapRoulette development and are ready to deploy your local instance.

+## Contributing

+Please fork the project and submit pull requests on the `develop` branch.

 ## Dependencies

 First we need to set up system level dependencies.
 This is different for Linux and OSX.